MSc in Environmental Change and Management

 Teaching takes place through lectures, seminars, workshops and field courses which provide in-depth exploration of key issues.
 The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on research themes that reflect the specific interests of core faculty, research staff, and visiting scholars.
 The aim is to foster knowledge, critical thinking, discussion and debate, and to identify and explore theory, methods and practice in a space that encourages collaboration and critical dialogue.

-You will have approximately ten hours of core module and elective teaching per week during term time, with additional supported learning on occasional field trips.
+A typical week during Michaelmas and Hilary Term will include a mix of core module and elective teaching, with additional supported learning on occasional field trips.
 You will also be expected to undertake self-directed learning to further your knowledge of the material introduced during class.

-During the first two terms, you will develop ideas for your dissertation and undertake the majority of the work in the final term and over the summer months.
+During Michaelmas and Hilary Term, you will develop ideas for your dissertation and undertake the majority of the work in Trinity Term and over the summer months.
 Your thesis project will be supported by a specialist supervisor.

-Fieldwork and external visits are an important part of the teaching programme and currently include coastal and marine environmental change sites, local woodlands, Lake District National Park, the Centre for Alternative Technology (renewable energy and sustainability technologies) and a visit to the European Parliament.
+Fieldwork and external visits are an important part of the teaching programme and currently include residential field trips to Slapton Ley (Michaelmas Term), Centre for Alternative Technology (Hilary Term), and Lake District National Park (Trinity Term) and occasional day trips to local sites (Wytham Woods and FarmED).
 Please note that all field trips are subject to change.

 Assessment

-• The core modules are assessed by written examination and a piece of submitted coursework.
+• The core modules are assessed by written examination and a piece of submitted coursework (40%).

 An independent and original dissertation is an integral component of the course.
 We offer a suite of training activities to enable you to execute high quality independent and original research, and introduce you to applied research methods used widely in academic and professional research.